2012 United States House of Representatives elections in Washington: Results

-Republican John Koster and Democrat Suzan DelBene received the most votes in the nonpartisan blanket primary on 7 August for both the brief period of office remaining in the old 1st district and the redistricted 1st district, and faced each other in two separate ballot positions, with different boundaries, in the special election on 6 November.
+Republican John Koster and Democrat Suzan DelBene received the most votes in the nonpartisan blanket primary on August 7 for both the brief period of office remaining in the old 1st district and the redistricted 1st district, and faced each other in two separate ballot positions, with different boundaries, in the special election on November 6.

-Special Election
+Special election

-On 20 March 2012, then Representative Jay Inslee resigned his seat in the House of Representatives to run for Governor.
-A Special Election was held at the same time as the General Election for a Representative to serve out the remainder of Inslee's term in the 112th Congress.
-The winner of the Special Election, Suzan DelBene, assumed the seat on 13 November 2012.
+On March 20, 2012, then representative Jay Inslee resigned his seat in the House of Representatives to run for governor.
+A special election was held at the same time as the general election for a representative to serve out the remainder of Inslee's term in the 112th Congress.
+The winner of the special glection, Suzan DelBene, assumed the seat on November 13, 2012.